nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 Together the ``source_node_id`` and ``target_node_id`` datasets explicitly tabulate all individual connections.
-The ``edge_type_id`` dataset attributes each edge its edge type id which is used to assign synaptic properties from the edge types CSV file.
+The ``edge_type_id`` dataset attributes each edge its edge type id, which is used to assign synaptic properties from the edge types CSV file.

 In the SONATA format, edges within a population can be organized into one or more edge groups.
-Synaptic properties that are specified on an individual-basis are stored in these edge groups.
+Synaptic properties that are specified on an individual basis are stored in these edge groups.
 The groups are identified by an ``edge_id`` key.
-NEST assumes the ``edge_id``\s are contiguous numeric keys starting from zero, i.e. 0, 1, 2, ...
+NEST assumes the ``edge_id``\s are contiguous numeric keys starting from zero, that is, 0, 1, 2, ...

 **Note:** NEST currently only supports one edge group per edge population.
 Furthermore, NEST only reads the ``delay`` and ``syn_weight`` datasets, given that they are provided.
 This means that only axonal delays and synaptic weights can